Can we handle freedom?

 The question, “can we handle freedom?”,

 is not mine.
 Instead, it is taken from a quite remarkable speech by the current Attorney General William Barr given at Notre Dame Law School last month.
 While reading the speech the first time, I found it eloquent, stirring and an insightful description of America in 2019.
-I overlooked the import of this question.
+And overlooked the import of the question.
+But no more.

-I have read Barr’s speech five times since then because of the uproar it has caused among a variety of savants.
-Each time I did so, I became more astounded by the virulence of the hyperbole among the critics- both secular and religious- of Barr’s “fiery speech” and wording that signaled “the end of democracy”.
+I have reread Barr’s speech six times because of the uproar it has caused among a variety of savants.
+Each time I did so, I became even more astounded by the virulence of the hyperbole among the critics- both secular and religious- of Barr’s ‘fiery speech’ and claims that Barr’s words signaled ‘the end of democracy’.
 I am stunned, bamboozled, flummoxed, at the divide between the reaction of these ‘pundits’ and my own.
-And now seriously do wonder, “Can we handle freedom?”
+And now seriously wonder, “Can we handle freedom?”

 His critics decline to answer his question.
 Instead, New York Times Nobel-winning Paul Klugman politicizes Barr’s reasoned speech by in a piece he titled God Is Now Trump’s Co-Conspirator: